Are Clear Aligners Right for Your Teeth?

 There are a few things to consider when it comes to the cons.
 Firstly, clear aligners for kids aren’t always a good option.
 They work best for people who already have all of their adult teeth, as it’s hard to know how tooth placement can change as new teeth grow in.
 Also, the effectiveness of clear aligners depends on how diligently the patient uses them.
 Most aligners need a certain number of hours per day to properly straighten teeth–for some people, that can mean wearing them all the time except for eating.
 If you take the aligners out too frequently or forget to wear them as often as you should, you may find that your treatment is less effective.
 Lastly, while wearing clear aligners, jaw pain is a definite possibility.
 Once your jaw adjusts to the treatment, the pain will usually go away, but getting used to it in the early stages can be uncomfortable.

 If you’re curious about the clear aligners’ cost and whether they’re the right choice for you, the best option is to talk to your dentist.
+This office provides SureSmile Clear Aligners which has been shown to be very effective for our patients.
 The team at Pinnacle Dental Associates would love to discuss clear aligners’ pros and cons.
-Give us a call any time!
+Give us a call any time at [practicePhoneNumber]!